-DATES: Comments must be received on or before [INSERT DATE 90 DAYS AFTER DATE OF APPROVAL OF THE PROPOSAL BY THE COMMISSION].
+DATES: Comments must be received on or before May 20, 2020.

-ADDRESSES: You may submit comments, identified by RIN number 3038-AE31, by any of the following methods:
+ADDRESSES: You may submit comments, identified by RIN 3038-AE31, by any of the following methods:

-CFTC website: http://comments.cftc.gov.
-Follow the instructions for submitting comments through the Comments Online process on the website.
+CFTC Comments Portal: https:// comments.cftc.gov.
+Select the "Submit Comments" link for this rulemaking and follow the instructions on the Public Comment Form.

-Mail: Send to Christopher Kirkpatrick, Secretary of the Commission, Commodity Futures Trading Commission, Three Lafayette Centre, 1155 21st Street, NW, Washington, DC 20581.
+• Mail: Send to Christopher Kirkpatrick, Secretary of the Commission, Commodity Futures Trading Commission, Three Lafavette Centre, 1155 21st Street NW, Washington, DC 20581.